 There are many different ex-pat communities in the San Felipe area – Pete’s Camp and Playa de Oro, to name just two.
 We will focus on El Dorado Ranch because, in our opinion, it offers the best value and greatest amenities in the area.

 While at El Dorado Ranch, we parked our RV under a ramada, on a plot owned by a local resident.
 We had full hookups, including sewer, 50 amps of power, and water (from a cistern).
+Of course, we bought purified drinking water.
 Our neighborhood is called Palos Verdes North.

 We were on one of the very few streets in the ranch that have street lighting.
 The housing in that area is relatively dense, so there were always neighbors nearby.
 We prefer that over some of the more distant parts of the ranch, where houses can be few and far between.